seanbreckenridge/exobrain/meta/README.md

 Since this is pretty unstructured, this does some tag validation on the meta pandoc tags (sometimes called 'yaml frontmatter'), using `$meta-json$` to make sure I'm not missing titles/dates for the markdown files.
 (See [pandoc notes](/programming_languages/shell_tools/pandoc) and the [`exoharden_cmd.go`](https://github.com/seanbreckenridge/exobrain/blob/master/exoharden_cmd.go) file)

+At build time, this creates a basic search index, using `pandoc README.md -t plain` to get the text from each entry, converting that to one big JSON file.
+The [search](/search) page uses [`fuse`](https://fusejs.io/demo.html) to fuzzy-search over that in the browser.

-This uses a variety of shell tools to build this, listed in `build`:
+This uses lots of shell tools to build this, listed in `build`:

 - `curl`
 - `perl`